Why do government agencies use digital signage?

 The communications department positions screens in different areas.
 Each location manages its own content, while the central organization can also publish its own general content and, if necessary, validate locally-created content created before it is published.
 Airtime is shared between the central organization and the locally-created content, or even at the level of the screen based on the percentage of airtime specified in the software.

 The administration team creates content that can be intentionally shared between several facilities.
 The software manages several content libraries at different levels.
 For example, weather warnings and messages about important events are sent to all screens without exception.

 Tag editing for screens is used to link content with a type of virtual activity.
 For example, security alerts will be sent, without exception, to fire stations, police stations and organizations responsible for public safety, but not to the other locations.
 The digital signage software must prove versatile enough to easily meet all the needs of a multi-site administration.

 Digital signage software creates linkages between the locations operated by the administration: they are interconnected.
 The content published may be shared or specific to one site or even a screen or display zone.

 Many screen types and brands supported

-Navori Labs offers their own external Android media player device.
-The StiX 3700 is a professional grade device you can use to upgrade any screen, including SoC screens.
+Navori Labs offers its own external Android media player device.
+The StiX 3700 is a professional-grade device you can use to upgrade any screen, including SoC screens.
 Simply connect the StiX 3700 to the screen’s HDMI port to complete the process.

 The QL Player software comes bundled with the StiX 3700.
 It’s also available for most popular SoC screen brands, Windows PCs, generic Android devices, and BrightSign media players.
 All devices will benefit from a unified platform and a consistent viewing experience.